 Some readings will require access via the Library's VPN.
 You can find details for setting up your library VPN at: Access Online Materials from Off Campus

-Some readings can be accesses online (noted as an online resource).
+Some readings can be accessed online (noted as an online resource).

-Some readings are provided via the Canvas class site (Files)
+Some readings are provided via the online campus (Toolbox/course readings).